 What is Nuclear Medicine?

-Nuclear Medicine is a branch of medical imaging that uses small amounts of radioactive material to diagnose or treat a variety of diseases, including many types of cancers, heart disease and certain other abnormalities within the body.
+Nuclear Medicine is a branch of medical imaging that uses small amounts of radioactive material called radiopharmaceuticals or radiotracers to help diagnose or treat a variety of diseases, including many types of cancers and heart disease.

 Nuclear medicine imaging scans are performed to:

-- analyze kidney function
+- Analyze kidney function

-- visualize heart blood flow and function (such as a myocardial perfusion scan)
+- Visualize heart blood flow and function (such as a myocardial perfusion scan)

-- evaluate bones for fractures, infection, arthritis and tumours
+- Evaluate bones for fractures, infection, arthritis and tumours

-- determine the presence or spread of cancer in various parts of the body
+- Determine the presence or spread of cancer in various parts of the body

-- identify bleeding into the bowel
+- Identify bleeding into the bowel

-- locate the presence of infection
+- Locate the presence of infection